 overnight cookies

-The secret to these cookies being so flipping delicious is the overnight rest.
+The secret to these their greatness is an overnight rest in the fridge.
 Once you’ve made the dough, roll it into balls and let it rest in the fridge for at least 12 hours.
-The flour will fully integrate with the rest of the ingredients, the flavour will intensify, and, when cooked from chilled, the dough will melt slowly and create that delicious soft in the middle, crispy on the outside combo that we all love.
+The flour will fully integrate with the rest of the ingredients, the flavour will intensify, and, when cooked from chilled, the dough will melt slowly and create that delicious soft-in-the-middle, crispy-on-the-outside combo that we all love.

-Dunk them in milk, eat them plain, or use them to create an ice cream sandwich.
-There is no wrong way to eat these little gems.
+All I can say is that no matter whether you dunk them in milk, eat them plain, use them to create an ice cream sandwich, or just eat the raw dough, there is no wrong way to eat these little gems.

 for the cookies